santiago-schnell/Concentration-Sensing-Crowded-Environments/README.md

 # qrevIPRD
-Quasi-reversible simulation wrapper for Interacting Particle Reaction Diffusion simulations.
+**Quasi-reversible simulation wrapper for Interacting Particle Reaction Diffusion simulations**

 This package contains source code for qrevIPRD simualtions.
 To run, download source code and place in python path.